playfulprogramming/playfulprogramming/content/ljtech/collections/web-fundamentals/posts/web-fundamentals-flexbox-layout/index.md

 ## Using `flex-wrap`

 This property allows you to make dynamic layouts that can respond to dimension constraints.
-In practice, it means you can tell a `flex` layout to wrap into a new row: Cr column: Cf there is not enough space available.
+In practice, it means you can tell a `flex` layout to wrap into a new rowUr columnUf there is not enough space available.
 Let's look at a simple example:

 ![Two examples of elements in a row.
 The second example has a smaller width, thus causing the layout to wrap into a new line](./flex-wrap.svg)